cetinarslan-it/FullStackEmployeeIMSApp/ClientApp/README.md

 To resolve this:

 1. Open an issue on the dependency's issue tracker and ask that the package be published pre-compiled.
   * Note: Create React App can consume both CommonJS and ES modules.
 For Node.js compatibility, it is recommended that the main entry point is CommonJS.
 However, they can optionally provide an ES module entry point with the `module` field in `package.json`.
-Note that **even if a library provides an ES Modules version, it should still precompile other ES6 features to ES5 if it intends to support older browsers**.
+Note that **even if a employee provides an ES Modules version, it should still precompile other ES6 features to ES5 if it intends to support older browsers**.

 2. Fork the package and publish a corrected version yourself.